xebia-functional/nine-cards-backend/architecture.md

 * The [`googleplay`](/modules/googleplay) implements a subset of services, originally developed as a separate module, that interact with the Android Market API, and which use the Redis cache for internal storage.

-The `commons` module is available for all other modules.
+The `commons` module is available to all other modules.
 The dependencies among other modules are as follows: the `api` only depends on `processes`; the `processes` depends only on `services`, and `services` depends on `googleplay`.

 ## Functional Programming Design

 This section describes the Functional-Programming design followed in writing the processes and services of the backend.
-This design is inspired by the [Data Types à la carte](http://dblp.org/rec/html/journals/jfp/Swierstra08) article.
+This design is inspired by the [Data Types à la carte](http://dblp.org/rec/html/journals/jfp/Swierstra08) paper.
 The key elements of this design are _1)_ a separation between a service's algebra of operations and its interpreter, and _2)_ the use of the `Free` monad for combining operations of different algebras.